Glacier (band): Move to Tokyo

+Album

 The first album Ryūkyū Carmen 80's has been made with atmosphere of Okinawan music, using computer music and adding popular melodies like Kayōkyoku.
 Nao, who composed many songs in this album, said that these sounds were born naturally from his inside.
 Not only Okinawan club pops, but also southern islands were also one of the concepts of the album.
 So, a song "Ryūkyū Carmen", which was conscious of Spanish passionate sound, was recorded in the album.
 This song was the first to complete while the band were composing the songs for the album.

 The band released a CD single SADISTIC LOVE on 17 December 2008.
 The previous work Ryūkyū Carmen 80's was released by Crown Records, a member of RIAJ, but the single has been released by an indie label this time.
 The song "Nangoku Shōjo" was one of the songs representative of the band, and it described a bittersweet young love story in Okinawa.
 As opposed to the song, a tune of SADISTIC LOVE emphasised a taste of House music, it also expressed an old-fashioned and smart atmosphere.
-They had a time to look back upon the band in 2008.
-As a result, they reconfirmed their essential mind that they want to be a representative of Okinawa and keep their own spirits as an Okinawan band.

-Visual kei music fans have a high affinity for Magazine in Japan.
-So, though the Japanese publishing industry is in a long slump, it has been keeping a tendency for many years that a strategic publicity of release or concert information about Visual kei artists was announced entirely on specified Visual kei music magazines.
-Most of publishers, which publish these magazines, are often headquartered in Tokyo.
-As a necessary result, the capital city was exclusively telegraphing Visual kei information.
-But since 2009, the band was gradually decreasing a publicity on the magazines, to make up for it, increasing local media in Okinawa, such as FM Okinawa, Okinawa Radio or FM21.
-They had a one-man concert at Naha, Okinawa, Japan on 14 August 2009.
-And they were invited to a special stage of a traditional event Tsuna Festa Yonabaru 2009 to perform a short concert at Yonabaru, Okinawa on 15 August.